danielmxuk/k3nz4n_employee_app/README.md

 The purpose of this task is create a Web application that exposes REST CRUD operations for employees.

 # Features
-  - The app uses Spring boot as run as a microservice
+  - The app uses Spring boot to run as a Microservice
   - It handles execution profiles (prod, dev, test, default)
   - Works with Java 8+ (uses Lambda Expressions, streams, method reference)
   - Implements MVC, DTO design patterns